by Structured Settlement Watchdog®

 Hispanic Einstein "Customer" Providing " Testimonial" Was a Fiverr Actress Working a Paid Gig

-She used the same outfit and hairdo to hock what appear to be Focal Fuel brain supplements as "Veronica" in one of the sample gigs posted on her Fiverr page at time of posting, despite saying that she will not try lotions or pills.
-Apparently Einstein opted not to pay extra $20 she requires to wear a swimsuit.
-"Fabiola", " Veronica" or "Pinkkoala" also states if you send her your product she willl make an honest review about it for a minute and for more minutes it's an extra five (dollars).
-Elsewhere we found that Fabiola posts utilitarian videos on YouTube, dispensing advice on such subjects as how to cover up your "camel toe" and a PG-rated best way for ladies to shave their private parts, to the tune of "Gangnam Style".
+She donned the same outfit and hairstyle to hawk what seem to be Focal Fuel brain supplements as "Veronica" in one of the sample gigs on her Fiverr page at the time of posting, despite her assertion that she does not try lotions or pills.
+It appears Einstein chose not to pay the additional $20 required for her to wear a swimsuit.
+"Fabiola," "Veronica," or "Pinkkoala" also mentions that if you send her your product, she "will make an honest review about it for one minute, and for additional minutes, it's an extra five dollars."
+Elsewhere we found that Fabiola posts utilitarian videos on YouTube, dispensing advice on such subjects as how to cover up your "camel toe" and a PG-rated best way for ladies to shave their private parts, to the tune of K-Pop singer PSY's 2012 hit "Gangnam Style".

 Another Einstein Structured Settlement "Testimonial" Was Bought and Paid For on BuyTestimonialservices.com

-It should be emphasized that the paid "reviews" were first posted just a month after Einstein SS appeared on the scene and that the lack of disclosure applies to all relevant times that Einstein has been advertising its services, from which cash now pushers such as Fairfield Funding sought to benefit financially.
+"Connections between an endorser and the company that are unclear or unexpected to a customer must be disclosed.
+This includes any financial arrangement for a favorable endorsement, a position with the company, or stock ownership.
+Expert endorsements must be based on appropriate tests or evaluations performed by people who are experts in the subject matter."It should be emphasized that the paid "reviews" were first posted just a month after Einstein SS appeared on the scene and that the lack of disclosure applies to all relevant times that Einstein has been advertising its services, from which cash now pushers such as Fairfield Funding sought to benefit financially.

 Einstein Structured Settlements has continuously posted the deceptive paid review on its company website review page for over 2 years and refers to the FIverr actress as one its "Hispanic clientle" (sic).
 Apparently Barbara Streisand was not available.
 She had enough triple blended consonants after "Yentl(e)"

-Rescue Capital, another company in the structured settlement secondary market, associated with Michael Upchurch of Delta Settlements made this contemporaneous observation on December 13, 2012, on the Rescue Capital blog about what turns out to be "pinkkoala":
+Rescue Capital, a firm in the structured settlement secondary market at the time of publication, linked with Michael Upchurch of Delta Settlements, provided a contemporaneous commentary on December 13, 2012, on the Rescue Capital blog regarding what was revealed as "pinkkoala":

-"Taking a look at the Einstein website under reviews, they have a video testimonial of a Hispanic client praising Einstein for their large lump sum.
+They wrote "Taking a look at the Einstein website under reviews, they have a video testimonial of a Hispanic client praising Einstein for their large lump sum.
 The young lady claims to have won the lottery but was just receiving $15,000 a month for life; Einstein helped her convert her payment into a lump sum so she could buy an oceanfront property in Miami and a Bentley.

 At the end of the day individuals who sell their annuities, structured settlements and lotteries can do what they want with their lump sum, but gloating about buying an oceanfront property and a Bentley can hardly be considered a typical and noteworthy reason to sell your payments.
 This reason will certainly not satisfy the best interest determination by the judiciary across many States in the US".